rogurr/patina-qemu/docs/Build_Details.md

   pip install --upgrade -r pip-requirements.txt
 ```

-Run the Stuart commands to update the submodules, pull nuget feeds, and compile.
+Run the Stuart commands to update the submodules, pull external dependencies, and compile.
 The `--flashrom` switch on the stuart_build
 command will automatically initiate the QEMU launch.

 ```text